 We need sleep to retain, restore, and heal.

 If we can’t retain what we learn, did we actually learn anything?
 The short answer, yes and no.

 Our brains improve our retention while asleep and does a memory filing process that is still not fully understood by neuroscientists.

 Jim Kwik is a world expert in speed reading, memory improvement, and optimal brain performance.
 He has struggled with sleep for many years but he attributes much of his success to making sleep a priority and developing natural sleep hygiene.

 Jim is a talented guy, he can recite 100 random numbers backwards, live on stage in front of hundreds of people.
 He doesn’t do this to show off.
 Instead he proves remarkable memory improvement is possible for anyone.

 But if you want to improve your memory or just get a little ahead compared to your peers, getting better sleep is a mandatory element in learning and retaining what we learn.

 Our body can’t fully restore on the go.

 You know those hunger pains and crazy bear growls that come from your stomach sometimes?
 That’s your body sending a signal to notify you it’s time to eat.

 Sleep is necessary for repairing tissues, growing muscle, and for a whole lot of other bodily functions.
 Many of our resources are diverted to various parts of the body for healing when we sleep.
 This can not happen while we are awake.

-These are a few of the reasons why we need sleep but we don’t know exactly why we actually sleep.
+These are a few of the reasons why we need sleep but scientists are still stumped on exactly, why we sleep.
 There are interesting sleep theories that scientists have discussed over the years to answer just that question.
 One of these is a Harvard Sleep Medicine article that talks about some of these theories.
 Study sleep it’s a sure way to get better sleep.